Bin-Chen-Lab/insilicoCell/README.md

 - “Use InsilicoCell to screen the built-in 5 million compounds and rank the top candidates that kill lung cancer cells.
 You can take a commonly used lung cancer cell line as an example.”

-- “Predict compounds which strongly bind to PD-L1 protein via InsilicoCell.”
+- “Predict compounds which strongly bind to PD-L1 protein via InsilicoCell.
+You can screen on the built-in compound library and search for PD-L1 sequence if needed.”

 - "Use InsilicoCell to rank the importance of the MYC gene in various types of cancer.
 In which type of cancer is it the most important?"